Aditya-18/Competitive_Programming_Repository/README.md

 # Competitive_Programming_Repository
 Competitive Programming templates that I have created.

-Use all the templates with General_Template where macros and other variables are declared.
+Note: Include General_Template.cpp where macros and other variables are declared.